Remi-Coulom/joedb/doc/source/concurrency.rst

 central mutex is used to prevent branches from diverging.

-Locking the central mutex is not strictly necessary: offline changes can be made to the local database without any synchronization with the remote server.
+Locking the central mutex is not strictly necessary: offline changes can be made to a local database without any synchronization with the remote server.
 It will still be possible to push those changes to the server when connecting later, but the push will succeed only if there is no conflict with any other write that may have occurred.